louisgavalda/web-applications-patterns/README.md

 We will draw inspiration from the famous [Django tutorial](https://docs.djangoproject.com/en/5.1/intro/tutorial01/).
 Read the first part of the tutorial, and maybe the beginning of the [second one](https://docs.djangoproject.com/en/5.1/intro/tutorial02/) if you're curious.

-We will create an app for... 🥁 books management.
+We will create an app for... 🥁 taking notes.

 ### See also